-- To take into consideration facts given to academy committee governors from a member of the senior leadership team (SLT) regarding logistics of admitting a student to a specific year group. - Ensuring governors on the academy committee are kept informed of numbers in each cohort and the accepted/declined numbers presented to the committee.
-This should be undertaken at least annually. - To adhere to the most recent DfE Admission Code guidance. - To ensure, via senior leaders that the admissions officer at the local authority is kept informed of the status of each application.
+- Governors must meet in the autumn term (secondary) and spring term (primary) to approve the over-subscription ranking of new applications for the following academic year. - Where any year group is oversubscribed take into consideration facts given to the committee by a member of the senior leadership team (SLT) regarding prejudice of admitting additional students to a specific year group. - Allocate places based on the oversubscription criteria where multiple in-year admissions are received and there are not sufficient places for every child who has applied. - Ensuring governors on the committee are kept informed of numbers in each cohort and the accepted/declined numbers presented to the committee.
+This should be undertaken at least annually. - To adhere to the most recent DfE Admission Code guidance. - To ensure, via senior leaders that the admissions officer at the local authority is kept informed of the status of each application. - To review and adhere to the Trust admission policy and the academy appendix to the Trust policy and advise the Trust board if any changes are proposed